vitalets/babel-plugin-runtyper/readme.md

 > [Babel](https://babeljs.io) plugin for runtime type-checking in JavaScript

-Runtyper protects you from silent type-mismatch operations in your JavaScript code.
+Runtyper protects you from silent type-mismatch operations in JavaScript code.
 Use it in *development builds* and it will notify your every time it detects weirdness.
 Types are guessed by code itself so no manual type-annotations needed.

 ## Example
 Imagine you have comparison like `x === y` and in runtime values are `x = 1`, `y = "1"`.
-When executed you will silently get unexpected `false` result due to missing type conversion.
+When executed you will get unexpected `false` result due to missing type conversion.
-After applying Runtyper it will show warning in console as soon as such situation occur:
+After applying Runtyper it will show warning as soon as such situation happen:

 ![Strict compare warning example](https://cloud.githubusercontent.com/assets/1473072/24467786/8b531758-14be-11e7-80da-32de20e04d38.png)